google-research/language/language/asqa/README.md

 The annotation guideline is provided in [this slide](https://drive.google.com/drive/folders/1IS8J7fBlYvD7a1GrQlx85Ls6Y6mlcKje?usp=sharing).

 ## Automatic Evaluation
-Given predicted long answers from a model it is straightforward to compute ROUGE by comparing to the reference answers, but for computing the QA accuracy we need run a separate reading comprehension model.
-For this we use huggingface's implementation of Roberta-large trained on Squad 2.0 and fine-tuned on the ASQA training set.
+Given predicted long answers from a model, it is straightforward to compute ROUGE by comparing to the reference answers, but for computing the QA accuracy we need to run a separate reading comprehension model.
+For this, we use the huggingface's implementation of Roberta-large trained on Squad 2.0.

 All codes under this repository are compatible with Python 3, and a Unix-like system.